 Yes, I do.
 They take very little power.
 If you power it from a TV or Android TV box they will power on when the device turns on.

 Hopefully, it is clearer what an HDMI splitter can do and why you need one.
 Stick with the powered HDMI splitters for long-distance especially wall-mounted TVs or outdoor projectors.
 You will have no problems with these powered splitters.

 Now we have only talked about 1 in 2 out HDMI repeaters, you can also buy them the other way around.
-That is they take two HDMI signals and push then out into a single HDMI cable.
+That is they take two HDMI signals and push them out into a single HDMI cable.
 This is good for people with lots of game consoles which only a few HDMI ports on the TV.

 Many newer TV and sound receivers have extra HDMI ports so this is not such a big deal anymore.
-What the do lack is RCA connections.
+What they do lack is RCA connections.
 If you want to add an old Wii, PS1, or Xbox then you will need a composite to HDMI converter box.

 It does sound confusing but it will start to make sense once you connect up all of your devices.

 I am a qualified Industrial Electrician for the past 20 years and I love to share my knowledge on home repair and maintenance jobs.